 Paseo.
 A public walk, plaza or pedestrian streetscape.
-[Added text and clarification as part of this draft]

 Primary Building.
-The building or buildings on a

-lot that contain the principal use or uses.
+The building or buildings on a lot that contain the principal use or uses.

 Primary Entrance.
 (Syn: Principal Entrance)

 Primary Façade.
 The façade of a building that faces the street.
 In the case of a corner lot, it is the façade along the higher priority street on the street hierarchy.